nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ---

+## Business Impact

+Although based on fictional data, this project reflects realistic business scenarios and demonstrates how data-driven solutions can address operational inefficiencies and strategic blind spots.

+By consolidating fragmented ERP and CRM data into a centralized warehouse, the solution created a **single source of truth** — significantly reducing manual reporting and enabling cross-departmental alignment.
+The dashboards empowered decision-makers to:

+- Monitor real-time KPIs like revenue, AOV, and product profitability
+- Identify gaps in customer retention and order quality
+- Simulate pricing scenarios to optimize profit margins

+This project also showcased how full-stack analytics — from data warehousing to visualization — can accelerate insight delivery, reduce manual effort, and improve the accuracy of decision-making across the business.

+---

 ## Stakeholder Requirements and Source System Understanding

 Although this is a portfolio project based on fictional data and simulated context, it closely mirrors how real-world analytics projects are initiated—by capturing stakeholder requirements and understanding the technical landscape of the source systems involved.